 Pierre Chapo Coffee Table 'T06A' in Solid Elm

-A rectangular-shaped coffee table by Pierre Chapo from the 1960s.
-The cocktail table is modest and rationalist in its design with a H-shaped rod that connects the legs.
+A rectangular shaped coffee table by Pierre Chapo from the 1960s.
+This cocktail table is modest and rationalist in its design with a H-shaped rod that connects the flat legs.
 All attention goes to the natural expression of the wood and the excellent craftsmanship visible in the crossing of top to legs.

 Pierre Chapo (1927-1987) was born in a family of craftsmen and trained as an architect in Paris.
 After spending many years traveling through South and North America he and his partner Nicole set up Société Chapo, an architectural research consultancy and interior design firm.
 In 1958 they opened their famous gallery at 14 Boulevard de l'Hopital.
 Chapo's work originated by means of special commissions that could later be adapted to universal needs.
 Chapo was inspired by Frank Lloyd Wright's balanced lines, Corbusier's research on proportions and the Minimalist tendencies of Bauhaus.
 Société Chapo was a design workshop and gallery in one where Nicole presented ceramics, textiles and other design by the great designers of the day.
 The three principles that motivated Pierre Chapo were 'material, form, and function.'
 He measured his furniture by means of golden ratio and used elmwood as his preferred material.